Secrets of the Silent Witch Hindi Subbed [07/13]

 Genres: Adventure, Fantasy

-Tags: Female Protagonist, Witch, School, Magic, Royal Affairs, Shoujo, Hikikomori, Politics, Ojou-sama, Coming of Age, Bullying, Class Struggle, Medieval, Dragons, Spearplay, Primarily Teen Cast
+Tags: Female Protagonist, Witch, Magic, School, Royal Affairs, Shoujo, Politics, Primarily Teen Cast, Hikikomori, Coming of Age, Ojou-sama, Bullying, Class Struggle, Medieval, Dragons, Spearplay, CGI, Arranged Marriage

 Total Episodes: 13